abdoulayeYATERA/bash_navigator/README.md

               source /path/to/bash_navigator.sh

        Restart your shell (zsh/bash), cd around to build up the db.
+       To verify if the db is building up run the bash history command:

+              bh

+        NOW ENJOY, MOVE FASTER!!!

    Configuration:
               IMPORTANT!
 These  settings  should  go  in  .bashrc/.zshrc BEFORE the above source command.